amiyatulu/shivarthu/docs/Shivarthu.md

 100% funding = x
 0.1 when you get 1 score, 0.3 when you get 3 score etc.
 a, b, c, etc. are a number of departments with particular scores.

 ## Price discovery of projects through Score Schelling Game:

-You can rate the project from 1-5, without knowing what others are assigning.
-If the “mean” of all the product rating is near to your rating then the juror will get incentives, otherwise, juror incentives will be deducted.
-So, the juror will try to match the score with what others will assign based on information available rather than defecting by any arbitrary rating.
+You have the option to assign a rating to the department on a scale of 0 to 5 or 0 to 10, without any knowledge of what ratings others are giving.
+If the "mean" rating of all the jurors closely matches your rating, you will receive incentives as a juror.
+However, if the "mean" rating deviates significantly from your assigned rating, your incentives will be deducted.
+Consequently, jurors will strive to align their ratings with what others are likely to assign based on the available information, rather than arbitrarily defecting from the consensus.
-We can discover the prices of projects that need to be funded from a common funding pool.
-Here is an algorithm:

 1) When you submit a project, you need to provide details of the funding needed for work to be done.
-You can’t provide a funding amount value of more than 4/5 power of the total funding pool amount. e.g. If the total funding pool has $50000, you can’t assign a value larger than $5743
 2) Then, we will have a percentage Schelling game to predict the price.
 That is, you can predict whether to increase or decrease the funding amount in percentage.
-Remember, it can’t be larger than (Total funding pool amount)^(4/5).
 Score values will remain from -10 to +10, -10 means 100% decrease, +10 means 100% increase
 The range of -10 to +10 has a problem because the mean works best without extreme values.
 So, if someone gives -10, and others give 1, the mean result can get screwed due to the -10 outlier.
 So the trick is to remove outliers by computing the standard deviation.
 Remove all values more than one standard deviation away from the mean.
 Then, we calculate the new mean of the left values (it consists of 68.27% data of the set).

 Code to calculate new mean:

 ```python